-Name Туре Default Description columns string list "date", "facility", "level", "host", "pro- gram", "pid", "message" Name of the columns storing the data in fieldname [dbtype] format.
-The [dbtype] parameter is optional, and specifies the type of the field. database string n/a Name of the database that stores the logs. frac_digits() number 0 The syslog-ng application can store fractions of a second in the timestamps.
+Name Type Default Description columns string list "date", "facility", "level", "host", "pro- gram", "pid", "message" Name of the columns storing the data in fieldname [dbtype] format.
+The [dbtype] parameter is optional, and specifies the type of the field.
+By default, syslog-ng creates text columns.
+Note that not every database engine can index text fields. database string n/a Name of the database that stores the logs. frac_digits() number 0 The syslog-ng application can store fractions of a second in the timestamps according to the ISO8601 format.
 The frac_digits() parameter specifies the number of digits stored.
 The digits storing the fractions are padded by zeros if the original timestamp of the message specifies only seconds.
-Fractions can always be stored for the time the message was received. host hostname or IP ad- dress n/a Hostname of the database server.
-Note that Oracle destinations do not use this parameter, but retrieve the hostname from the /etc/tnsnames.ora file. indexes string list "date", "facility", "host", "program" The list of columns that are indexed by the database to speed up searching. log_fifo_size() number Use global setting.
-The number of entries in the output buffer (output fifo). log_disk_fifo_size() number 0 Size of the hard disk space in bytes that is used as disk buffer.
-Available only in syslog-ng Premium Edition when using the tcp or tls transport method.
-See Section 2.13, "Using disk-based buffer- ing" (p.
-17) for details on using the disk buffer. password string n/a Password of the database user. table string n/a Name of the database table to use (can include macros).
-When using macros, note that some databases limit the length of table names. timezone() timezone offset in seconds unspecified Convert timestamps to the timezone specified by this option.
-If this option is not set then the original timezone in- formation in the message is used.
+Fractions can always be stored for the time the message was received.
+Note that syslog-ng can add the fractions to non-ISO8601 timestamps as well. host h o s t - name or IP ad- dress · · Hostname of the database server.
+Note that Oracle destinations do not use this parameter, but retrieve the hostname from the /etc/tnsnames.ora file. indexes string list "date", "facility", "host", "program" The list of columns that are indexed by the database to speed up searching.
+To disable indexing for the destination, include the empty indexes() parameter in the destination, simply omitting the indexes parameter will cause syslog-ng to request indexing on the default columns. local_time_zone() name of t h e timezone or the timezone offset The local timezone.
+Sets the timezone used when expanding filename and tablename templates.
+The timezone can be specified as using the name of the (e.g., time_zone("Europe/Budapest")), or as the timezone offset (e.g., +01:00).
+The valid timezone names are listed under the /usr/share/zoneinfo directory. log_disk_fifo_size() number 0 Size of the hard disk space in bytes that is used as disk buffer.
+Available only in syslog-ng Premium Edition when using the tcp(), tcp6(), syslog() (when